03 Nov 2022

 In previous versions of capnproto-rust,

-we needed to hoist the lifetime parameter <'a>
+we needed to hoist the lifetime parameter <'a> to the top

-of the declaration of capnp::traits::Owned
+of the declaration of capnp::traits::Owned, like this:

 pub trait Owned<'a> {